DanRizzyRaza/networking-notes/connecting-systems-notes.md

 HTTP/0.9 was simple, having only one command, "GET", this would retrieve the HTML of a page a user requests using its domain name/ip address[^1].

-HTTP/1.0 improved on HTTP/0.9 by being more versatille.
+HTTP/1.0 improved on HTTP/0.9 by being more versatile.
 Browsers now had more to go off:
 - a status code was prepended to a response a browser received, so that it could act accordingly
 - **HTTP Headers** could be included in requests and responses, this included metadata, see the following example: